yehia67/documentation/wallets/0.1/hub/how-to-guides/get-started-with-rest-api.md

 You should see a new deposit address in the console.

 3\.
-Create a new deposit address with the checksum
+Create a new deposit address with a [checksum](root://getting-started/0.1/basics/checksums.md)

 --------------------
 ### Node.js